Radiosurgery (album): Commercial performance

 Upon its earlier release date of September 30 in Australia, Radiosurgery debuted on the ARIA Charts at number 50, and at number 44 on the Digital Albums Chart.
 According to building album sales data compiled by Hits Daily Double, the album was projected to have sold some 10,555 copies during its opening week sales in the United States, allowing it to enter the Billboard 200 at number thirty five.
 The album eventually charted at a higher position of twenty six, whilst also topping the Hard Rock Albums chart.
 Radiosurgery also reached number four on the Top Independent Albums chart, as well as entering the Alternative Albums and the Tastemaker Albums charts at number nine and seven respectively.
 The Tastemaker chart is not decided by record sales, but compiled by ranking new albums based on "an influential panel of indie stores and small regional chains."
 Overall, this marked a drop in performance compared to its predecessor Not Without a Fight (2009), which debuted at number twelve on the Billboard 200.
-It was also the band's first album since their self-titled second album (2000), that failed to enter to top twenty of the Billboard chart.
+It was also the band's first album since their self-titled second album (2000), that failed to enter the top twenty of the Billboard chart.
 The album was however released in a competitive week, with albums by Feist, Rodney Atkins, and Jack's Mannequin also debuting.
 It was also revealed that the weekly sales figures of 5.13 million units, was down 8% compared to the sum of the previous week.